ahlstromcj/seq66/README.md

     *   Version 0.99.5:
         *   Greatly enhanced the event editor tab and the events that can be view and modified.
+        *   Made port-mapping the default.
+At first startup the map exactly matches the existing port; the user can edit this setup in the 'rc' file.
     *   Version 0.99.4:
         *   Issue #3: The scroll wheel is enabled in the piano rolls (only).
         *   Issue #48: For a new NSM session configuration, disable "JACK"